ro8inmorgan/LedControl/README.md

 After completely turning off your TrimUI Brick (not standby), the Led Control app needs to be started again.

+Brightness can be controlled in the TrimUI display settings

 L&R buttons are used to switch between lights: function button1 (f1), functionn button2 (f2), top light (m), triggers (lr)

 D-pad up/down you can select the setting of the light and left and right you can adjust the values